-We propose to make biking easier near the southern end of Kent Terrace and Cambridge Terrace, north of the Basin Reserve, by putting in bike crossings next to the pedestrian crossings, creating new shared paths and widening footpaths.
+We are making biking easier near the southern end of Kent Terrace and Cambridge Terrace, north of the Basin Reserve, by putting in bike crossings next to the pedestrian crossings, creating new shared paths and widening footpaths.

-- Dedicated bike crossings would be be provided next to the signalised pedestrian crossings at the southern end of Kent Terrace and Cambridge Terrace.
+- Dedicated bike crossings will be provided next to the signalised pedestrian crossings at the southern end of Kent Terrace and Cambridge Terrace.

-- The short section of footpath between the Kent Terrace crossing and the Basin Reserve would be widened from 2.5m to 4m and turned into a shared path.
+- The short section of footpath between the Kent Terrace crossing and the Basin Reserve has been widened from 2.5m to 4m and turned into a shared path.

-- The last three 10-hour pay and display car parks would be removed on the Pukeahu side of Kent Terrace as a result of widening the footpath.
-No other parking would be affected.
+- The last three 10-hour pay and display car parks have been removed on the Pukeahu side of Kent Terrace as a result of widening the footpath.
+No other parking is affected.

-- A new 2m-wide footpath would be installed between the Basin Reserve and the crossing on Cambridge Terrace.
-An existing informal path is well used by pedestrians.
+- A new 2m-wide footpath has been installed between the Basin Reserve and the crossing on Cambridge Terrace, replacing a narrow, informal path which was well used by pedestrians.

-- The zebra crossing outside the northern gates of the Basin Reserve would be made safer by building a raised platform on the short section of Buckle Street and Ellice Street.
+- The zebra crossing outside the northern gates of the Basin Reserve has been made safer by building a raised platform on the short section of Buckle Street and Ellice Street.

-- The kerb would be extended at the southern end of Kent Terrace, next to the left-hand traffic lane, to reduce the distance for people using the crossing and provide more space on the footpath outside 80 Kent Terrace (occupied by LED R US).
+- The kerb has been extended at the southern end of Kent Terrace, next to the left-hand traffic lane, to reduce the distance for people using the crossing and provide more space on the footpath outside 80 Kent Terrace (occupied by LED R US).

-- The footpath around the corner of Kent Terrace and Ellice Street (from the crossing to Hania Street) would be converted to a shared path, while the diagonal path across the grassed area would be pedestrian-only.
+- The footpath around the corner of Kent Terrace and Ellice Street (from the crossing to Hania Street) is to be converted to a shared path.